 But if you can’t bounce back, or you feel bad more times than you feel good, then it’s time to turn on your awareness and find out where you go inside yourself, and why.

 The “why” is what most people can’t get past: “Why am I so upset?”, “Why am I so sad or angry?”
-These are the whys I attempt to address in every episode.
+These are the whys I attempt to address in every episode of The Overwhelmed Brain.

 Of course, you could ask “why” for years and never know, but it doesn’t mean you can’t start improving right away.
 And the more you improve yourself, the more the why doesn’t matter because the cause of your bad feelings get slowly overwritten.